koompi/koompi.org/content/basic/github/git_command.en.md

 ```

 --
-## Get the lastest version of the repository
+## Get the latest version of the repository
-In order to get the data of last updated on repository, type this in konsole:
+To get the data of last updated on repository, type this in Konsole:
 ```
 git pull [branchName] [remoteURl/remoteName]
 ```